devblaze/techtest/README.md

 - `yarn build` - Builds the app for production
 - `yarn test` - Runs tests
 - `yarn eject` - Ejects from create-react-app
-- `yarn server` - Runs only the API server
 - `yarn lint` - Runs ESLint to check for code issues
 - `yarn format` - Formats code using Prettier